nicolasduminil/50-shades-of-rest/async-clients/README.md

 There are two levels of asynchronous processing as far as REST services are concerned:

-  - the asynchronous client processing: in this scenario the consumer invokes an endpoint which returns immediately.
-Depending on the type of asynchronous invocation the return might be of type `Future`, `CompletionStage`, etc. But the operation didn't finish yet at the moment when the consumer call returns.
+  - the asynchronous client processing: in this scenario the consumer invokes an endpoint and the invocation returns immediately.
+The endpoint itself might still be synchronous.
+Depending on the type of asynchronous invocation the return might be of type `Future`, `CompletionStage`, `CompletableFuture`, etc. But the operation didn't finish yet at the moment when the consumer call returns.
 Perhaps it did even start yet.
 In order to get the result, the consumer has different options, for example to do polling or to use callbacks and continuations.
   - the asynchronous server processing: in this scenario, the producer itself processes the request asynchronously.

 The two cases above may be combined such that to have asynchronous consumers